Last updated on 10th Aug 2020

 Many brokers offer free Demat Account opening but apply annual Demat maintenance charges (Demat AMC) which lies between Rs 300 to 700 yearly.

 ProStocks offers 2-in-1 account, which includes a trading account and a demat account for seamless transactions between the two.
 ProStocks is DP with CDSL.
-ProStocks is the cheapest Demat service provider in India as it offer zero Demat Account opening fee and no Demat annual maintenance charges (AMC).
-You only need to pay a one time refundable deposit of Rs 1000.
+ProStocks is the cheapest Demat service provider in India as it offers zero Demat Account opening fee and no Demat annual maintenance charges (AMC).
+You only need to pay a one-time refundable deposit of Rs 1000.

 ProStocks Account Opening charges: Zero

-Angel broking is registered as a Depository Participant with CDSL.
-You can avail Demat services with Angel to get fast and paper less transaction.
+Angel Broking is registered as a Depository Participant with CDSL.
+You can avail Demat services with Angel to get a fast and paperless transaction.

 Angel Broking Demat Account Opening charges: Zero